 - Manual food slicers require the operator to move the carrier back and forth.
 This also means fingers are much closer to the action.

-For home users, an automatic slicer is a little bit overkill.
+For home users, an automatic slicer is a little bit of an overkill.
 In fact, many deli clerks slice meat to order without using automatic features.

 Another reason to consider a manual version is price and safety.
-Of course more electronics and gears increase price, but also potential dangers such as jams and binds which could potentially cause a fire or ruin the motor.
+Of course, more electronics and gears increase the price, but also potential dangers such as jams and binds, which could potentially cause a fire or ruin the motor.

 Blades & Sharpeners

 Meat slicer blades are made of either hardened stainless steel or surgical stainless steel.
-This helps protects them from corrosion and prevent dulling prematurely.
+This helps protect them from corrosion and dulling prematurely.